Homological stability and densities of generalized configuration spaces: Cohomological Chevalley complex

 \subsection{Decategorification}

 In this section, we will provide various decategorification processes which can be used to extract information out of the functor $\coChev$.
 More precisely, let $\mathfrak{a} \in \coLie^\un(\Vect^{\multgrplus{m}})$ be a strongly unital $\coLie$-coalgebra.
-Given a ring $R$ and a decategorification procedure
+Given a ring $R$ and a decategorification procedure, i.e. an assignment to each equivalence class of object in $\matheur{C}$ an element in $R$,

 where $\matheur{C}$ is $\Vect$, $\Vect^{\multgr{m}}$ or $\Vect^{}\multgrplus{m}$ (plus some appropriate finiteness conditions), we want to understand $\DeCat(\coChev^\un \mathfrak{a})$ and $\DeCat(\lbar{\coChev^\un \mathfrak{a}})$ (when $\mathfrak{a}$ satisfies some finiteness condition) in relation to various push-out operations.
 Moreover, we want to understand how $\DeCat$ of $\coChev^\un(-)$ and of $\lbar{\coChev^\un(-)}$ behave with respect to taking quotients of $\coLie$-coalgebras.
 For the geometric applications in this paper, this part is used as a link between quotients of algebras and quotients (in the ring $R$) of their decategorifications, i.e. what we called densities in the introduction.